tharsheblows/mjj-comment-ratings/README.md

 # MJJ Comment Ratings

 This adds a 5 star field to the WordPress comment form, saves the results for each comment submitted then calculates the average rating for a post from all the comments.
+You need to enable this on the Settings->Discussion page for each post type to which you'd like to add ratings.
+(The checkboxes are at the bottom of that page.)

 The comment form field is the only thing automatically added.
 To show stored ratings (either post or the individual comment) use :